Prestige Consumer Healthcare Inc.

 Prestige Consumer Healthcare generates its $1.13 billion annual revenue through a highly focused, asset-light business model that centers on the ownership, marketing, and distribution of a curated portfolio of 18 leading over-the-counter healthcare brands.
 The company does not manufacture its own products in-house; instead, it relies on a network of third-party contract manufacturers to produce its goods, allowing Prestige to maintain minimal fixed costs and maximize operational flexibility.
 This outsourcing strategy enables the company to scale production up or down based on seasonal demand fluctuations—such as the summer spike in eye drop sales or the winter surge in sore throat remedies—without bearing the burden of underutilized factory capacity.
 The revenue is divided across two primary geographic segments: North American OTC Healthcare, which accounts for approximately 85% of total net sales, and International OTC Healthcare, which contributes the remaining 15%.
 The North American segment is further categorized by therapeutic area, with Digestive Health, Eye Care, and Fungal Care representing the largest revenue drivers.
 The Digestive Health category, anchored by brands like Beano and Gas-X alternatives, benefits from consistent, year-round demand driven by dietary habits and an aging population.
 The Eye Care segment, led by Clear Eyes, is highly seasonal but commands strong brand loyalty and premium pricing due to the immediate, visible relief it provides.
 The Fungal Care segment, dominated by Monistat, represents a critical component of Prestige’s portfolio, offering high barriers to entry due to regulatory complexities and strong consumer trust in the brand’s efficacy.
 Prestige’s customers are primarily large retail chains, including Walmart, CVS Health, Walgreens Boots Alliance, Target, and Amazon, which purchase products at wholesale prices and sell them to end consumers.
 The company’s pricing power is derived from the strong brand equity of its portfolio, which allows it to command a price premium over private-label competitors while maintaining high shelf visibility through strategic trade promotions and retailer partnerships.
 Gross margins for Prestige typically range between 55% and 60%, significantly higher than the industry average for consumer packaged goods, reflecting the company’s focus on high-value, low-complexity products and its efficient supply chain management.
 Operating margins are further enhanced by the company’s lean organizational structure, with selling, general, and administrative expenses kept tightly controlled through the use of shared services and automated marketing technologies.
 The financial engine of this model is driven by exceptional free cash flow conversion, with Prestige consistently converting over 90% of its net income into free cash flow, providing ample capital for debt repayment, share repurchases, and strategic acquisitions.
 This cash-generative capability is reinforced by the non-discretionary nature of its products; consumers do not stop treating yeast infections or soothing dry eyes during economic downturns, ensuring stable revenue streams even in volatile macroeconomic environments.
 Prestige’s aggressive expansion into e-commerce, particularly through Amazon and direct-to-consumer channels, has opened new revenue streams with higher marginal profitability due to reduced reliance on traditional trade promotions.
 The company’s digital-first marketing approach leverages data analytics to target specific consumer demographics with personalized messaging, increasing conversion rates and customer lifetime value.
 By focusing exclusively on OTC healthcare and avoiding the clutter of broader consumer categories, Prestige maintains a sharp strategic focus that allows it to outmaneuver larger, less agile competitors in its niche markets.

 Prestige Consumer Healthcare is executing a four-pillar growth strategy designed to accelerate revenue expansion and enhance profitability over the next half-decade.
-The first pillar is digital-first brand building, where the company is reallocating marketing spend from traditional media to high-ROI digital channels, leveraging data analytics to target specific consumer segments with personalized messaging that drives higher conversion rates and customer loyalty.
+The first pillar is digital-first brand building, where the company is reallocating marketing spend from traditional media to high-ROI digital channels, using data analytics to target specific consumer segments with personalized messaging that drives higher conversion rates and customer loyalty.
 The second pillar is e-commerce acceleration, focusing on optimizing its presence on Amazon and other online marketplaces through improved search visibility, enhanced content, and subscription models that encourage repeat purchases and increase customer lifetime value.
 The third pillar is strategic M&A, targeting undervalued OTC brands in adjacent therapeutic categories such as oral care, women’s health, and pediatric care that can be integrated into Prestige’s efficient operating model to drive immediate margin accretion and cross-selling opportunities.
 The fourth pillar is international expansion, particularly in high-growth emerging markets where rising healthcare spending and increasing brand awareness present significant opportunities for Prestige’s trusted portfolio.
 By combining these initiatives with its disciplined cost management and supply chain optimization efforts, Prestige aims to achieve mid-single-digit organic revenue growth and expand its adjusted EBITDA margins by 100 to 150 basis points annually, creating the financial firepower needed to fund its growth initiatives and continue its history of reliable capital returns to shareholders.